bowtiedchukar/bowtiedchukar-blog/content/blog/set-up-btcpay-server-with-c-lightning/index.md

 ![Success](./success.png)

 Using RLT, you can monitor you channel to see how much inbound liquidity (i.e. mSatoshi to Us) remains in the channel.
+Click **Actions** -> **View Info** for the channel.
+The channel will maintain a Reserve on each side for channel closing.
+You can see the Reserve and the mSatoshi to Us (how many sats you can receive) and Spendable mSats (how many sats you can spend).

 ![RTL Channel Info](./rtl-channel-info.png)